dipy/dipy/doc/user_guide/installation.rst

 Alternatives to Anaconda
 -------------------------
-If you have problems installing Anaconda_ we recommend using Canopy_.
+If you have problems installing Anaconda_, you can also use 'Miniforge <https://github.com/conda-forge/miniforge>'_ as a lightweight Alternative.

 Memory issues
 -------------